-• GeneStrat® and VeriStrat® tests, together marketed as part of our Biodesix Lung Reflex® testing strategy, are used following diagnosis of lung cancer to measure the presence of mutations in the tumor and the state of the patient's immune system to establish the patient's prognosis and help guide treatment decisions.
-The GeneStrat tumor profiling test and the VeriStrat immune profiling test have a three-day average turnaround time, providing physicians with timely results to facilitate treatment decisions.
+- GeneStrat ddPCR® and VeriStrat® tests, marketed as part of our new IQLung[TM] testing strategy, are used following diagnosis of lung cancer to measure the presence of mutations in the tumor and the state of the patient's immune system to establish the patient's prognosis and help guide treatment decisions.
+The GeneStrat ddPCR tumor profiling test and the VeriStrat immune profiling test have a 36-hour average turnaround time, providing physicians with timely results to facilitate treatment decisions. - GeneStrat NGSTM (NGS) test, our 72-hour blood-based NGS test, was launched in November 2021 to a select group of physicians, with broad US launch in January 2022.
+The GeneStrat NGS test is marketed as part of the new IQLung testing strategy with the GeneStrat ddPCR and VeriStrat tests.